dwyl/PWA-Liveview/README.md

 ## Ingredients and comments

-We integrated a few languages and libraries in the demo:
+We integrated a few languages and libraries in the demo.

 - `Phoenix LiveView` to orchestrate the app,
 - `Yjs` & `y-indexeddb` for local in-browser persistence and sync,